Logi Gunnarsson: National team career

 On 25 July 2011 Logi scored his one-thousandth point for the national team.
 He participated with Iceland at the EuroBasket 2015 and EuroBasket 2017.
 He has also participated five–times at the Games of the Small States of Europe.

 On 19 February 2018 Logi announced that he would retire from national team play after Iceland's games against Finland and the Czech Republic in the 2019 FIBA Basketball World Cup qualification later that month.
 From 2000 to 2018 he played 147 games for the national team.

+Coaching career

+In July 2024, Logi was hired as an assistant to Njarðvík's Rúnar Inga Erlingsson.

 Personal life

 Logi is the son of former Icelandic national team player Gunnar Þorvarðarson.